durandaltheta/cpp_template_workshop/lesson_3_type_erasure.md

 Executing this program:
 ```
 $ ./a.out
-lhs type code matches rhs type code
+lhs type matches rhs type
-lhs type code does not match rhs type code
+lhs type does not match rhs type
-lhs type code matches rhs type code
+lhs type matches rhs type
 $
 ```

 It should be noted that the above technique is only safe when used on values that are part of the same program, you cannot safely use this technique when sending values via inter-process mechanims.

-### type_info mysteries
+### std::type_info particularities
-Some things about `std::type_info` are mysterious.
-For one, I would expect `std::type_info::hash_code()` to return a unique value, but it does not, it only returns a value that is guaranteed to be the same as another `std::type_info` which represents the same type.
+Some things about `std::type_info` are unusual.
+For one, the function `std::type_info::hash_code()` sounds like it to return a unique value, but it does not, it only returns a value that is guaranteed to be the same as another `std::type_info` which represents the same type.
+Instead, direct comparison of `std::type_info` objects via `==` is required to determine if types are identical.

-As such it appear that the expected way to compare types are the same is with the `==` operator (`std::type_info::operator==(const type_info& rhs)`).
-However, we cannot take a copy of the `std::type_info` object all construction and assignment of the type are explicitly deleted, so we can only get a reference to it via `typeid()`.
+In addition to this, we cannot take a copy of the `std::type_info` object because construction and assignment operations are explicitly deleted, so we can only get a reference to it via `typeid()`.
+According to [cppreference](https://en.cppreference.com/w/cpp/language/typeid):

-However, another related standard library type utility, `std::type_index`, takes a const reference to a `std::type_info` in its constructor.
-The [std::type_index documentation on cppreference](https://en.cppreference.com/w/cpp/types/type_index) explicitly mentions that its constructor takes a *pointer* to a given `type_info` object.
-With this we can step out in faith we can do the same, because, wherever the `type_info` object lives, it's a const value and is therefore safe to read at all times (assuming the `type_info` object isn't created as a `thread_local` or some nonsense, though this seems unlikely because it is unnecessary).
+> The typeid expression is an lvalue expression which refers to an object with static storage duration, of const-qualified version of the polymorphic type std::type_info or some type derived from it.

+This means that we can take a `const std::type_info*` pointer of the result of a `typeid()` expression and use that pointer at some arbitrary time and place in the future.
+As an example, another related standard library type utility, [std::type_index](https://en.cppreference.com/w/cpp/types/type_index), whose documentation here explicitly mentions that its constructor maintains a *pointer* to a given `type_info` object.

-## Using type_info in templates
+## Using std::type_info in templates
-With templates we can improve the process of type erasure, because is possible to write an object which "wraps" a value of any type using template functions and then can use further templates to unwrap it at runtime:
+With templates and `std::type_info` we can improve the process of type erasure, because is possible to write an object which "wraps" a value of any type using template functions and then can use further templates to unwrap it at runtime:
 ```
 #include <iostream>
 #include <string>